 Put She and laugh together.
 Then pull out the “u”, and you have Shelagh!

-As Executive Secretary to the provincial COO of a private sector company, she was so effective in creating and leading learning opportunities for the organization’s administrative staff that she was tapped for a role as corporate trainer.
+Shelagh began her administrative career in the private sector, with a national company.
+As Executive Secretary to the company’s head of BC operations, she was so effective in creating and leading learning opportunities for the organization’s administrative staff that she was tapped for a role as corporate trainer.
+A few years later, having relocated to a smaller city, she rebooted her administrative career.

 Click here for a sampling of Shelagh’s keynotes and training presentations